 Jeff Klymson is the Founding Principal, directing all creative and technical aspects of the practice.
 He’s an AIA Licensed Architect in 15 states.
 Mr. Klymson holds a Master of Architecture degree from IIT and a Bachelor of Architectural Science from Toronto Metropolitan University.
 Jeff Klymson created Collective Office to focus on practice and research.
 The practice provides a project-specific, detail-oriented process.
 We employ this process on all of our projects.
 We aim to challenge convention and push boundaries, asking questions at every stage of our process.
-The principle focus of Mr. Klymson’s research is the convergence of architecture and the branded world to create personal experiences.
+The primary focus of Mr. Klymson’s research is the convergence of architecture and the branded world to create personal experiences.
 He aims to use this idea to create a more intuitive connection for people within their own built environments.

 Tyler Moench grew up around Minneapolis, Minnesota.
 After receiving a Bachelor of Design in Architecture from the University of Minnesota, he decided to continue his academic pursuits out west in Seattle Washington.
 While in Seattle, he earned a Master of Architecture degree with a certificate in Design Computing and a concentration in Materials and Fabrication.
 His work during graduate school primarily revolved around exploring the connection between emerging parametric design tools and digital fabrication techniques, and their impact on the design process.
 Outside of the architecture office, Tyler enjoys tinkering with anything that he can get his hands on, ranging from making furniture, to wrenching on bicycles, to building 3D printers.